Arpan-Saha-25/Anime-Site/readme.md

 1. 🔄 Clone the repository or download the source files.
 2. 🌐 Open `index.html` in your preferred browser.
 3. 📂 Browse through the available anime and manga content from the navigation menu.
+(On progress)

 ## 🎬 Demo